monita2605/Wine-Classification-ML/README.md

-Machine Learning Classification Models and Evaluation Metrics
+Wine Classification using Multiple ML Models
 a.
 Problem Statement

-The objective of this project is to implement and compare six different machine learning classification models on a selected dataset and evaluate their performance using multiple evaluation metrics.
+The objective of this project is to classify wine samples into different categories based on their chemical properties using multiple machine learning classification models and compare their performance.

 b.
 Dataset Description

-The dataset used contains features related to _______ and a target variable indicating _______.
+The Wine dataset contains chemical analysis results of wines grown in the same region.

-Number of samples:
+Type: Multi-class Classification

-Number of features:
+Number of Classes: 3

-Target variable:
+Features: 13 chemical properties

-Type of problem: Binary Classification
+Target: Wine class (0, 1, 2)

 c.
 Models Used